Moving to Panajachel, Guatemala

 When we asked expats and global nomads about the quality of medical care in Panajachel, they replied:

 "Panajachel, a small town in Guatemala, offers a range of healthcare services to cater to the needs of both locals and tourists.
 The town has a public health center, Centro de Salud, which provides basic medical care, including consultations, vaccinations, and emergency services.
 There are also several private clinics and medical practices in the area, offering specialized care in areas such as dentistry, gynecology, and general medicine.
 Pharmacies are available throughout the town, where over-the-counter medications and prescription drugs can be purchased.
-For more advanced medical care or emergencies, residents and visitors may need to travel to larger cities like Sololá or Guatemala City, where hospitals and specialized medical facilities are available," wrote one expat living in Panajachel.
+For more advanced medical care or emergencies, residents and visitors may need to travel to larger cities like Sololá or Guatemala City, where hospitals and specialized medical facilities are available," said one expat.

 What are medical services in Panajachel like?